azat-co/practicalnode/chapter3/chapter3.md

     $ ./node_modules/mocha/bin/mocha test_name

-for Mac OS X / Linux.
+for macOS / Linux.
 For an example, refer to "Putting Configs into a Makefile" later in this chapter.

 Most of you have heard about TDD and why it&#39;s a good thing to follow.
 The main idea of TDD is to do the following: